 Van conversions have been going on as long as vans have been around, of course, but the rise of van conversions into the mainstream came hand in hand with social media and the #vanlife hashtag.
 The hashtag portrays the van as more than just a modified vehicle, but as a lifestyle and a mindset.

 The origins of the hashtag can be traced back to a van dweller called Foster Huntington.
 In 2011, Huntington ditched his career as a designer at Ralph Lauren in New York and moved into a 1978 Volkswagen Syncro.
 He would spend his days driving about the Californian coast, stopping in scenic places, surfing his days away and tagging pictures he posted on a shiny new social media network called Instagram with the hashtag ‘#vanlife’.
-He quickly gained a whole lot of followers too (he now has 972,000).
+He quickly gained a whole lot of followers too (he now has just short of a million followers).